-The master’s program in Industrial Management is designed for students with a profound engineering background who aim to take leadership positions in industrial and technology-based organizations.
+The master’s programme in Industrial Management is designed for students with a profound engineering background who aim to take leadership positions in industrial and technology-based organisations.

 Industrial Management at KTH

 The main focus of the programme is understanding the creation of value for customers.
 We address this issue at three different levels.
 Firstly, the industry level, where the focus of attention is the economic and technical transformation in national and global markets.
 Secondly, the firm level, which focuses on the management of value-creating functions and processes such as research and development, operations and sourcing and marketing and distribution.
 Thirdly, the individual level, which focuses on the people leading change.